 I reached out.
 I offered a dinner with them because I knew he’s going to marry her.
 I made this offer even if I knew he wasn’t making me his best man.

 Back to the offer I made, he’s hesitant again.
 I could sense he’s making a lot of excuses – excuses of not having time.

 It’s the moment I fully realize the best friend I consider becomes a no one.
 He’s the one talking nonsense behind my back, and he had no plans to repair the damage.

-No need to re-consider or overthink (if this is what he only thinks I’m doing).
-WE’RE DONE!
+No need to re-consider or overthink (if this is what he only thinks I’m doing, I am analyzing by the way.
+Don’t be stupid repeating I overthink a lot).
+WE ARE DONE.

 I knew him since third grade.
 We became homies in high school.
 Other people couldn’t understand why.
 He and I were like black and blue.
 We’re complete opposites.
 He’s walking-able who loves math.
 I’m spastic with a walker who loves psychology.